 Zmaj R-1

-The Zmaj R-1 was a twin-engine prototype bomber produced by Zmaj aircraft of the former Yugoslavia, designed in the 1930s.
+The Zmaj R-1 was a prototype twin-engine bomber manufactured by Zmaj aircraft of the former Yugoslavia in the 1930s.

-During 1936 at the Zmaj factory, Dušan Stankov, then technical manager, initiated the design and construction of a reconnaissance-bomber.
+In 1936, Dušan Stankov, the technical manager at the Zmaj factory, initiated the design and construction of a reconnaissance-bomber.

-After tests in the wind tunnel at Warsaw and acceptance by the Yugoslavian Air Force, the project was designated Zmaj R-1.
+After undergoing wind tunnel tests in Warsaw and being accepted by the Yugoslavian Air Force, the project was designated as the Zmaj R-1.

 The first flight was on 24 April 1940, piloted by reserve Lieutenant Đura E. Đaković, a transport pilot with Aeroput.

-The initial testing justified all expectations in terms of aerodynamic characteristics and performance, unfortunately on the third flight the pilot was unable to lower the landing gear and had to land with the undercarriage extended, damaging the propellers and engines.
+Unfortunately, during the third flight, the pilot was unable to lower the landing gear and had to land with the undercarriage extended, damaging the propellers and engines.

-Replacement parts for the propeller and landing gear were imported from Germany and France delaying repairs considerably.
+Replacement parts for the propeller and landing gear had to be imported from Germany and France, which caused significant delays in repairs.

 Specifications